Nowhere girl: Family

-Nowhere girls experience distinct family affairs, leaving them psychologically hurt.
-Moreover, Hong Kong has low birth rates from time to time, leading to single-child families.
-Because of this, they become the treasure of their parents.
-They are pampered and spoiled, which results in weakened coping abilities.
-In addition, children nowadays engage in less communication with their parents who are almost always at work, and thus children receive less parental mental support.
+Low birth rates in Hong Kong have led to a rise in single-child families.
+The program revolved around exemplifying supposed only-child daughters depicted as pampered, spoiled, and uncommunicative with their working parents.

 Media

 TV programme

-Nowhere Girls (沒女大翻身) is a reality show produced by Television Broadcasts Limited.
+Nowhere Girls (沒女大翻身) was a reality show produced by Television Broadcasts Limited.
 It was broadcast in August 2014 and there are 20 episodes in total.
-The show focuses on seven women who are described as "have nots" and each of them is said to represent one of "seven deadly sins", including laziness, selfishness, ugliness and being a recent mainland immigrant etc. This programme stirred up much controversy since it discriminated against so-called "Mei Nu" and brought out wrong messages – "makeovers, working with fitness trainers and life coaches can lead to better lives" to the audience.
+The show focuses on seven women who are described as "have nots" and each of them is said to represent one of "seven deadly sins", including laziness, selfishness, ugliness and being a recent mainland immigrant etc. This program received great controversy stemming from wide perception of sexism and prejudice against the so-called "Mei Nü" and its core messaging that "makeovers, working with fitness trainers and life coaches can lead to better lives".

-There were also suspicions that seven women got paid to act and some incidents were staged.
-Moreover, the show hurt the professional image of psychologists in Hong Kong because Wong Hoi-man, who is a clinical psychologist and the guest counsellor of Nowhere Girls, handled cases in improper ways.
-It led to misunderstandings towards therapeutic techniques of qualified psychologists.
+The show was suspected of hiring paid actors to depict the seven "nowhere girls" and staging the footage that was aired.
+The behavior of a guest counsellor Wong Hoi-man, a clinical psychologist, raised concerns of medical malpractice and may have impacted the professional image of psychologists and qualified therapeutic techniques in Hong Kong.